-$\tigwritee 3:$A_3\scriptstyle\figcoord{2}(2)
+\figwritee 3:\$A_3\scriptstyle\figcoord{2}\$(2)

-which would have printed $A_3(130.00, 20.00)$ on the graph.
+which would have printed $A{3(130.00,20.00)}$ on the graph.

 The argument Ndec of figcoord is a positive integer setting the number of decimals to be printed.
-T_EX provides at most 5 decimals.
+TEX provides at most 5 decimals.
 Missing decimals, for integer values for example, are printed as 0.
-By default, the printed values are rounded up to the integer (Ndec = 0), or the first, second or third decimal, according to the value of the argument Ndec.
-Notice that if Ndec > 3, the values are not rounded: we obtain the internal raw value.
-To suppress this rounding, one can say $figsetroundcoord{no}$, and then $figsetroundcoord{yes}$ to enable it again for subsequent printed values.
+By default, the printed values are rounded to the integer part (Ndec = 0), or up to the first Ndec decimals, according to the value of the argument Ndec.
+To disable this rounding, one can say figset write(rounding = no), and then figset write(rounding = yes) to enable it again for subsequent printed values.
+Notice that if Ndec > 5, the values are not rounded: we obtain the internal raw value.